-in fiscal year 2004, we initially adopted the Executive Incentive Plan, or "EIP," and obtained stockholder approval for the EIP at that time.
-We most recently received stockholder approval for the EIP at our last annual meeting. generally accepted accounting principles.
-The most recent valuation was conducted in June 2016 and reflected the following retirement benefit obligation for the NEOs:
+- in fiscal year 2004, we initially adopted the Executive Incentive Plan, or "EIP," and obtained stockholder approval for the EIP at that time.
+We most recently received stockholder approval for the EIP at our annual stockholder meeting in 2015. - in fiscal year 2016, we initially adopted the Lam 2015 Stock Incentive Plan, or "SIP" and obtained stockholder approval for the SIP at our annual stockholder meeting in 2015.